colinator/zerialize/benchmark_compare/README.md

 Compares zerialize vs reflect-cpp.

-Also benchmarks zerialize's built-in `Zer` protocol, which is dependency-free and has no reflect-cpp equivalent (so the `Zer` section reports only `Zerialize` rows).
+Also benchmarks zerialize's built-in `Zera` protocol, which is dependency-free and has no reflect-cpp equivalent (so the `Zera` section reports only `Zerialize` rows).

 ## Build